If you want to join us, the email address, El Rushbo at EIBNet.us.

 You know them and their dirt, and you've helped them cover it up.

-So the fact that he's backing away from her on this Tells me it's just another bit of evidence that there is really something here that they can't dispose of by destroying Comey like they destroyed Ken Starr.
+So the fact that he's backing away from her on this tells me it's just another bit of evidence that there is really something here that they can't dispose of by destroying Comey like they destroyed Ken Starr.

-Because Doug's shown, he's acting all shocked.
+Because Doug Shoan, he's acting all shocked.

 He's seen everything these people have done.

-And now he wants to pull out.
+And now he wants to pull out there must be a serious reason to watch.

-Holy smokes, you see this, folks?
+Holy smokes, do you see this, folks?

 Trump, Monmouth University.

-I I think it was Monmouth, I'm not sure.
+I think it was Monmouth.

 Trump with an 11-point lead in a poll out today in Indiana.